Tagish language: History

-The culture of the Tagish people has its roots in both the coastal Indian cultures and those from the interior (Tlingit and Athabaskan languages, Athapaskan respectively).
+The culture of the Tagish people has its roots in both the coastal indigenous cultures and those from the interior (Tlingit and Athabaskan, respectively).
 Trade and travel across the Chilkoot pass contributed to the mixing of these cultures.
 In the 19th and early 20th centuries, Tlingit-speaking peoples began to move in from the coast and intermarry with the native Tagish-speaking population.
 By the time outsiders first made contact in the 1880s, the majority of the people were bilingual, and the Tlingit language had replaced Tagish as the language of the majority.

 Tagish became less common partially because native traditions were domesticated and suppressed in writing by the colonial administration.
 The most significant impact on the decline of nearly every native language in Canada came when aboriginal children were forced to attend residential schools where they were forbidden to speak their own languages.

 After the Yukon Gold Rush in 1898, English became the majority language of the area.
 As the majority of children attended the English-only Chooutla Anglican school nearby, fluency in the native languages began to be lost.
 Language courses began to be reintroduced in the 1970s, but the programs had little funding and were not comparable to the French or English programs present.
 More recently, political awareness has led to movements to gain constitutional provisions for the language, as well as a greater focus on in-school programs, language conferences, and public awareness.
 For example, beginning in 2004, Southern Tutchone and Tagish languages were being revitalized and protected through an on-line approach called FirstVoices.